 - - Knowledgeable in partition level P&R implementation, including floorplanning, clock & power distribution, timing closure, physical & electrical verification.

-- - Strong knowledge of PD construction & analysis flows and methodology.
+- - Proven understanding of PD construction & analysis flows and methodology.

 - - Shown ability to execute to stringent schedule & die size requirements.